pjackson31/hello/_posts/2020-02-05-post-quote.md

 > Engineering

 > <cite> “Currently a College Student leearning how to code in Ruby, HTML.
-Knowledgeable in Java, Python, and other various languages.
-Learning Ad”
+Knowledgeable in Java, Python, and other various languages. ”

 Understanding backed by:
 Software projects within Amherst College, Electronics Club Member, Arduino's Community Activist